prometheus/docs/content/docs/visualization/consoles.md

 | Name          | Description
 | ------------- | -------------
 | expr          | Required.
 Expression to graph.
+Can be a list.
 | node          | Required.
 DOM node to render into.
 | duration      | Optional.
 Duration of the graph.
 Defaults to 1 hour.
 | endTime       | Optional.
 Unixtime the graph ends at.
 Defaults to now.